Counseling Center Director & Therapists

 Maryann has devoted her career to the service of others who need help actualizing their desire to live a healthy, productive life.
 She is passionate and diligent in her quest to ensure that the quality of clinical treatment remains high while the dignity, value and respect for each client be maintained and ensured at all times.

-Harold Dom, MSW M DIV
+Harry Dom Harold Dom, MSW M DIV

 Throughout his professional career he has been able to combine his spiritual, emotional and physical approach to help bring healing to those experiencing pain in all areas of their lives.
 He realizes that a wholistic intervention is essential to help persons, couples and families understand that their problems impact the whole of the person.
 He can help the individual find focus on the spiritual aspects of life and see how our different life experiences shape our experience with God.